 All applicants who have provided the required written submissions shall be asked to attend an interview with the 2 Scrutineers who have reviewed the application.
-Interviews will typically take 1 hour, depending on the strength of the application.
+Interviews will typically take 1 hour depending on the strength of the application and are usually undertaken via webcam using a platform such as Microsoft Teams.
 Interviews may include specific questions on aspects of the Professional Report provided with the application, together with general questions aimed at giving the applicant an opportunity to demonstrate competence, which may not have been fully reflected in the initial application documents.
 The applicant may also be asked to prepare and present a short presentation at the discretion of the Scrutineers.